Enriching Clinical Sample Analysis With Pathway Knowledge Graphs and GNNs

 Abstract

-Biological research often faces challenges in analyzing protein data due to limited sample sizes, hindering the use of traditional statistical methods.
-Integrating knowledge from extensive graph databases like Reactome and UniProt can offer valuable insights, but efficient techniques are required for effective analysis.
-This thesis proposes Cluster-GAE, a novel method that combines graph sampling techniques with Graph Neural Networks (GNNs) to learn informative representations from large-scale biological networks.
-By adapting the cluster-GCN algorithm for graph representation learning, Cluster-GAE addresses the computational challenges of analyzing large graphs while preserving crucial structural information.
-Our evaluation, which included a comparison with Random Walk, Forest Fire, and No Sampling methods, demonstrates Cluster-GAE's superior performance in preserving graph structure and generating meaningful protein embeddings.
-Through t-SNE visualization and functional enrichment analysis, we showcase the ability of Cluster-GAE to identify distinct protein clusters and reveal over-represented biological pathways, potentially leading to the discovery of novel biological mechanisms.
-This thesis establishes a robust framework for analyzing biological samples with limited data, enhancing the interpretability of protein data analysis and opening new possibilities for biological discovery.
+Biological research often works with small datasets when analyzing proteins, which limits the use of traditional statistical methods.
+Large, curated graph databases such as Reactome and UniProt map known relationships between proteins, but turning this knowledge into insight requires efficient analysis.
+This thesis introduces Cluster-GAE, a method that combines graph sampling with Graph Neural Networks (GNNs) to learn informative representations from large biological networks.
+By adapting the cluster-GCN algorithm for graph representation learning, Cluster-GAE reduces computational demands while preserving important network structure.
+In evaluations comparing sampling strategies—Random Walk, Forest Fire, and no sampling—Cluster-GAE shows better performance in preserving network structure and producing meaningful protein embeddings (compact numerical summaries).
+Using t-SNE (a visualization technique) and functional enrichment analysis (a test for over-represented biological functions), we show that the method uncovers clear protein clusters and highlights pathways that are over-represented, which may point to new biological mechanisms.
+Overall, this work provides a robust framework for analyzing biological samples with limited data and improves the interpretability of protein data analysis.